quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week3.md

 - 5:15  PM: Submitted **PR #273**.
 Snap the furnishing to walls. (**#222**)
 - 6:30  PM: How to differentiate the meshes that correspond to the interior face of a wall which are intersected by the raycaster ?
 - 7:00  PM: Maybe the face vertices can help the raycaster in identifying the meshes that correspond to interior walls ?
+- 8:00  PM: Is there any way to uniquely identify the interior faces of walls ?
+Currently I'm using faceIndex = 0.
+But sometimes interior walls have faceIndex = 1 as well.
+Like I need a unique identification for the meshes that correspond to the interior face of wall.
+- 9:00  PM: Done with the weekly review call with the manager and CTO.